removing emulsion paint from plaster walls

 If you can’t remove your furniture, cover that up too.
 For more tips on preparing a room, check out our guide to painting a room without making a mess.

-Step 2: Wash Down the Wall
+Step 2: Wash Wall

-Step 3: Scrape off the Paint
+Step 3: Scrape Off Paint

 pair of hands removing orange paint off the wall using putty knife